michaelogg/DoorOpener/README.md

 * `Latch Strike Relay`

 An electric latch strike was required to strike the latch of the door before the door can open.
 (Otherwise, the door operator would not be able to function as the door would get jammed on the latch.)
 The electric latch strike allows the door latch to be flush against the surface of the door before the door opens.
 This is wired into the USB Relay Box.
+The relay activates the latch strike.

 Dr. ogg used a Securitron UNL-24. https://www.assaabloyesh.com/en/local/assaabloyeshcom/products/electric-strikes/securitron-unl/

 * `Door Operator Relay`

+The door operator relay sends a signal to the door operator to begin the opening process.
+This signal does not need to be sustained for the entire operation of the opening sequence.
 The door operator is what physically opens the door once it is unlocked and the latch is flush with the door.
 The following operator was used: https://www.amazon.com/gp/product/B00QUORLVQ/ref=oh_aui_search_asin_title?ie=UTF8&psc=1